ivangfr/axon-springboot-websocket/README.md

 - ### Build Docker images

-  - In a terminal, make sure you are in the `axon-springboot-websocket` root folder;
+  - In a terminal, make sure you are in the `axon-springboot-websocket` root folder.
   - Run the following script to build the Docker images:
     ```bash
     ./build-docker-images.sh